 Integrated Multi Agency Arrangements, Referral Pathways and Resources

-There are sufficient HD management clinics to allow at least one multi-disciplinary annual review for each person with HD and their carers.
+Work is underway to ensure sufficient HD management clinics to allow at least one multi-disciplinary annual review for each person with HD and their carers.

-Clear referral arrangements to rehabilitation services are in place.
+Clear referral arrangements to Rehabilitation Services are in place.

 The Physician’s Guide to HD provides clear guidance on symptom management, including movement/motor (p39), cognitive (p51) & mental health/psychiatric symptoms (p63).